tomarra/laptopsetup/README.md

    * Git Config setup
    * Setup SSH keys with GitHub
    * Clone laptopsetup repo via commandline to get ssh known hosts up to date.
 After that Tower will work

+**Do This Last**
+* OneDrive
+   * Login and let sync happen.
+Will take a long time so be wired into the network

 ## Dev Stuff